top of page

 How to Lower Your Restaurant Insurance Costs in Ohio

-• Training staff on food and alcohol safety
+• Train staff regularly on food safety and alcohol service

 Restaurant Insurance in Ohio: FAQs

 Workers’ compensation is required if you have employees.
-General liability insurance is not mandated by law, but it’s often required by landlords and liquor permits.
+General liability is not mandated by law but is typically required by landlords and lenders.

 Yes.
-New restaurants can obtain coverage, though premiums may be slightly higher initially.
+New restaurants can obtain coverage, though initial premiums may be slightly higher due to lack of operating history.

 Get a Restaurant Insurance Quote in Ohio Today